 The SFM ARC in conjunction with N6NA and the Sacramento ARRL Section co-coordinator

-interested in joining us next year please feel free to contact the club by clicking HERE or on the
+interested in joining us for our next one please be sure to contact us, or keep an eye out on this

 We Need your Donations